Samkth123/KTH-md/IT Risk.md

 - ==Change management== - training programs, culture shifts, demostrate benefits to overcome resiliance, communication

+### Risks in AI
+- Not much historical data
+- Complex training we do not know how behave
+- Young regulation environment & standardization for risks
+- Ethical problems like bias

 ### Mergers

 Cultures - Two differnet cultures, do team building to get teams together, open communication between two different groups